brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-02.md

 The thrill of being discovered, the participation in strange customs, the novelty of a completely foreign way of life.

-"*Veux- tu bien te calmer?*"* she said to her companion, lifting her glass of sparkling grape juice for a sip.
+"*Veux- tu bien te calmer?*"\[^64-2] she said to her companion, lifting her glass of sparkling grape juice for a sip.
 "No one is going to jump up and cut off your head."

 He frowned and took a drink from his own cherry soda, and grimaced.